Alert Source Discuss

 Specifically:

-• The code that users would need to sign could literally be existing ERC-4337 wallet code.
+• The address that users sign could literally point to existing ERC-4337 wallet code.

 • The “code pathways” that are used are code pathways that would, in many cases (though perhaps not all), continue to “make sense” in a pure-smart-contract-wallet world.